yefu24324/solid-motion/README.md

 Special thanks to the following projects for inspiration and reference:

-- [motion-svelte](https://github.com/epavanello/motion-svelte) - Motion animation library implementation for Svelte
+- [motion-vue](https://github.com/motiondivision/motion-vue) - [solid-motion](.) project is a rewrite of Solid Motion based on Motion Vue
-- [solid-motionone](https://github.com/solidjs-community/solid-motionone) - Motion One implementation for SolidJS community
+- [solid-motionone](https://github.com/solidjs-community/solid-motionone) - Referenced the project structure and the implementation of the Presence node